FIV157 – 48.00 Hours

 This course, which meets Texas Commission on Law Enforcement (TCOLE) requirements Texas Forensic Science Academy Basic Criminal Investigation Course #40051, is for Blinn College students participating in the Collegiate Technical Investigation Skills Program (CTISP) of TEEX’s Texas Forensic Science Academy.

-- Participant must apply to and be admitted into CTISP of the TEEX Texas Forensic Science Academy
+- Participant must be admitted into CTISP of the TEEX Texas Forensic Science Academy

-- Participant must apply to and be admitted into Blinn College
+- Participant must be admitted into Blinn College

 - Successfully pass a Federal Criminal History Background Check